VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Observation and Photometry

 In Figure \ref{fig:SED}, we present the fitting results.
-The best-fit models including IGM absorption for both ID1 and ID2 yield redshifts of $z\sim11$ while those including Ly$\alpha$ emission shifts the redshifts to $z\sim12$.
-From the $\Delta\chi^2$ value for each fitting (see Figure \ref{fig:SED}), we cannot exclude either the models with IGM absorption or Ly$\alpha$ emission.
-In any case, the blue SEDs and non-detections in short-wavelength filters at $<1.5$ $\mu$m supports a high probability of $P(z>10)\sim1.0$.
-We present the redshift and absolute UV magnitude distribution of $z>9$ galxies in Figure \ref{fig:z-M_UV}.
+The best-fit models excluding Ly$\alpha$ emission for both ID1 and ID2 yield redshifts of $z\sim11$ while those including Ly$\alpha$ emission shifts the redshifts to $z\sim12$.
+From the $\Delta\chi^2$ value for each fitting (see Figure \ref{fig:SED}), we cannot exclude either model including or excluding Ly$\alpha$ emission.
+In any case, the blue SEDs and non-detections in short-wavelength filters at $<1.5$ $\mu$m support a high probability of $P(z>10)\sim1.0$.
+We present the redshift and absolute UV magnitude distribution of $z>9$ galaxies in Figure \ref{fig:z-M_UV}.